Communities at Risk: Security Infrastructure Program (SIP)

 Examples of eligible costs include:

 - Minor construction costs related to the project, including fees for contractors, labour and equipment rental required to install security infrastructure.

-- Security equipment and hardware costs, including alarm systems, fences, gates, lighting, security film for windows, closed circuit television systems, exterior cameras, relocation of existing exterior cameras, anti-graffiti sealant, motion detectors, signage and landscaping.
+- Security equipment and hardware costs, including alarm systems, fences, gates, lighting, security film for windows, closed circuit television systems, cameras, relocation of existing cameras, anti-graffiti sealant, motion detectors, signage and landscaping.

 How to Apply

 Interested organizations must complete an application for funding under the Communities at risk: Security Infrastructure Program.
 Detailed information and forms are accessible in the application kit below:

 Completed applications must be submitted electronically to firstname.lastname@example.org.
 The maximum file size limit for email attachments is 10Mb.
 The assessment of applications will be based on the material included with the original electronic submission.

 Funding decisions are made based on bi-annual review sessions, held in the spring and fall.
 Applicants will be notified of the status of their respective applications within weeks of their review session.